robots-make-art-too/Group21_SpongeBob/README.md

 # An art project inspired by _SpongeBob SquarePants_

-This is a simple experimental project that provides a website for SpongeBob fans to browse the characters and locations of this popular animation, and see their models in the shocking real world!
+This is a simple experimental project that provides a website for SpongeBob fans to browse the characters and locations of this popular animation, see their models  and do interaction in the shocking real world!
 ## Work Distribution

 ```